ExcitedPositron/ExcitedPositron.github.io/about/index.md

 </figure>

 Through this website, I will share random things about science, accelerator physcis, computing and more.
 Accelerator physics is a field of physics that is not as widely known to general public but it has so many applications.
-From high energy physics to medical imaging, from life sciences research to industrial applications, there are already thousands o\
-f accelerators around the world.
+From high energy physics to medical imaging, from life sciences research to industrial applications, there are already thousands of accelerators around the world.
 I will share some cool things I learn during my PhD with you because I believe as a scientist, I have a responsibility to make science less obscure.
 Everyone can understand complex theories and concepts if it is presented well.
 So I will also add my attempts to become a science communicator.

 Feel free to contact me :)